TechCrunch Urges Developers: Replace C Code With Rust

 Or Erlang.
 Or Ada.
 Or PL/I. Or... or any of the 23 languages/environments that have been proposed since the Ada/Pascal/C split circa 1975.
 Yet none of these proposals have taken root.
 Why not?
 Seems to me that is just as important a research question as developing Yet Another Correct Compiler for the Unbreakable

+Erlang was originally developed to facilitate the creation of provably correct real-time communications systems.
+The argument (all the way in the dim depths of 2014 here on Slashdot IIRC) is that in today's world all software will eventually be connected to the Internet and both its interactions and its databases may be located at multiple remote unreliable locations/links, and hence all systems can be (and then proceed to should be) modeled as real-time communications systems requiring provably correct s

-An embarrassing admission (Score:2)
+An embarrassing admission (Score:3)

 Basically, this is an admission that the average programmer is fairly shitty.
 Then again, you don't want average programmers working on anything important, so by sticking with c, you're not going to get the "rust, rust, baby" programmers.